Bank of England: The Brokers' Exchange in the Bank

+Conflicts and credit crises

-The Credit crisis of 1772 has been described as the first modern banking crisis faced by the Bank of England.
+The credit crisis of 1772 has been described as the first modern banking crisis faced by the Bank of England.
 The whole City of London was in uproar when Alexander Fordyce was declared bankrupt.
 In August 1773, the Bank of England assisted the EIC with a loan.
 The strain upon the reserves of the Bank of England was not eased until towards the end of the year.

-When the idea and reality of the national debt came about during the 18th century, this was also largely managed by the bank.

 During the American War of Independence, business for the bank was so good that George Washington remained a shareholder throughout the period.

 By the bank's charter renewal in 1781, it was also the bankers' bank – keeping enough gold to pay its notes on demand until 26 February 1797 when war had so diminished gold reserves that – following an invasion scare caused by the Battle of Fishguard days earlier – the government prohibited the bank from paying out in gold by the passing of the bank Restriction Act 1797.
 This prohibition lasted until 1821.

+In 1798, during the French Revolutionary Wars, a Corps of bank Volunteers was formed (of between 450 and 500 men) to defend the bank in the event of an invasion.
+It was disbanded in 1802, but promptly re-formed the following year at the start of the Napoleonic Wars.
+Its soldiers were trained, in the event of an invasion, to remove the gold and silver from the vaults to a remote location, along with the banknote printing presses and certain important records.
+An armoury was provided on site at Threadneedle Street for their arms and accoutrements.
+The Corps was finally disbanded in 1814.